Thursday, April 2, 2015

 I have the pleasure of being on Rebecca Regnier's Full Plate.
 The episode is airing this weekend on 13abc.
 Tune in to see how you can have a relaxing no fuss day for the cherished men in your life!
 Visit www.13abc.com for air times and episodes.

-Father’s Day is in the Bag!
+Father’s Day is in

 With this in mind, I thought it would be nice for mothers to have Father’s Day “In the Bag”.
 Below are some simple make ahead dishes that will allow you to put your feet up and enjoy the day as much as the beloved dads in your life.
 Enjoy!